by Jenna Kalinsky.

 - Take creative solace in turning your evening unwind Netflix time into your writing time

-- If you’re still able to write during the day, shorten your session and trust in Parkinson’s law that you will be just as effective with less time than you were with more)
+- If you’re able to write during the day, shorten your session and trust in Parkinson’s law that you will be just as effective with less time than you were with more)